Ministry of Darkness: Legacy

 JBL would beat The Undertaker at No Mercy with interference from Heidenreich to retain the WWE Championship.
 During this series, the SmackDown! announcers mentioned Gangrel and Viscera's former Ministry status, but never during the entire Undertaker/JBL feud was it brought up that Bradshaw used to be a part of the Ministry.
 Instead, the excuse given for Gangrel and Viscera's insert was that "JBL paid them off".
 However, at The Great American Bash in July 2006, as JBL was calling the match between Big Show and The Undertaker, JBL mentioned that he had fought The Undertaker for the WWE Championship and had been on his side in The Ministry of Darkness.

 Edge, another member of the Ministry, debuted a new gimmick similar to the Ministry, during his feud against AJ Styles in 2022.
-This would lead to the formation of his stable known as The Judgment Day, consisting of himself, Damian Priest, Rhea Ripley, and Finn Balor, who usurped Edge's leadership by expelling him from the group.
+This would lead to the formation of his stable known as The Judgment Day, consisting of himself, Damian Priest, Rhea Ripley, and Finn Bálor, who usurped Edge's leadership by expelling him from the group.